BGDlab/Locutus/README.md

 <A NAME="historical_change_driven_approach"></A>
 ### Historical Change-Driven Approach

-Locutus development began in 2018 with an initially MRI-focused, but DICOM generalized, de-identification module which was to automatically process any new MRIs appearing in our Research PACS, an instance of Orthanc.
+Locutus development began in 2018 with an initially MRI-focused, but DICOM-generalized, de-identification module which was to automatically process any new MRIs appearing in our Research PACS, an instance of Orthanc.
 This entailed essentially launching Locutus as a service through Jenkins, with a built-in polling mechanism utilizing